 In the 21st century osteopaths were regulated by the Osteopathic Council of New Zealand under the Health Practitioners Competence Assurance Act 2003.
 Osteopaths were represented by Osteopaths New Zealand, and trained at UNITEC in Auckland, or overseas.
 In the 2006/7 New Zealand Health Survey 4.4% of adults had seen an osteopath in the previous 12 months.

 From the 19th century onwards, massage had dubious connotations, because brothels were euphemistically described as massage parlours.
-In 1894 a reporter from the Observer newspaper wrote: ‘I shall keep my eye on our Auckland masseurs, or rather on the frauds who pretend to a knowledge of massage with a view to getting respectable women and girls into their clutches.’1 ‘Massage parlour’ remained synonymous with brothel in the 21st century.
+In 1894 a reporter from the Observer newspaper wrote: ‘I shall keep my eye on our Auckland masseurs, or rather on the frauds who pretend to a knowledge of massage with a view to getting respectable women and girls into their clutches.’1 Among older people at least, 'massage parlour’ remained synonymous with brothel in the 21st century.

 Massage is the manipulation of soft tissue by hand.
 People typically visit massage therapists for relaxation purposes, but also for specific ailments like muscle aches and strains.